-So the first thing I did when I hooked these puppies up into my receiver was to play a bit of music from the 70s, 80s and so on to take me through different mixing styles (think: “loudness wars“).
+So the first thing I did when I hooked these puppies up into my receiver was to play a bit of music from the 70s, 80s and so on to take me through different mixing styles.
 I’ve gotta say, I’m sufficiently impressed.
-I used the maximum gauge wire allowed, but the speakers never struggled with power: these things can get loud.
+The speakers never struggled with power: these things can get loud.

 On top of that, the small speakers do a fantastic job of handling their own, whether you have two or three hooked up.
 Even without the sub hooked up, there’s no shortage of bass, which was a welcome surprise.
-I’m a fan of a flatter response—I do have to perform a fair share of mixing—but these are just dynamic enough to be fun for a casual listener too.
 Adding in the sub kicks up the bass, and there isn’t any audible distortion added to your music.
 The drivers to exactly what’s asked of them, no more, no less.

-I will say that speaker placement does matter a lot to get the most out of them, so I suggest using your receiver’s included mic to calibrate, or even use a tool like Room EQ Wizard (free) to make the most of your room’s natural resonances and layout.
+I will say that speaker placement does matter a lot to get the most out of them, so I suggest using your receiver’s included mic to calibrate, or even use a tool like Room EQ Wizard (free) to deal with your room’s natural resonances and layout.
 It may seem silly, but corners, furniture, and other layout issues can impact your music—but you can compensate for most of it if it’s a big deal to you.

 However, the suggested layout in the instruction manual is pretty damn close to what I ended up with.
 Of the home theater systems I’ve set up, this is probably the best-out-of-box experiences I’ve had in a long time.

-Whether or not these speaker are worth it for you comes down to your budget and little else.
-They’re great, but there’s only so much quality a human being can perceive, and once you’re shelling out $1,299 on a home theater system, your wallet’s gonna sting a bit.
-Still, these are a rock-solid system that has the quality to back up the price—even though many competing models are quite a bit cheaper.
-Unfortunately, you’ll have to buy a receiver that can support Dolby Atmos, and that’ll add to the strain on your wallet.
+These speakers are great, it’s a rock-solid system that has the quality to back up the price—even though many competing models are quite a bit cheaper.
+Obviously, you will need a receiver that can support Dolby Atmos, and that’ll add to the strain on your wallet.

 But aside from price, I really don’t see much of a downside to these speakers.
 Really, they offer a high level of audio quality in a package that can handle pretty much anything you throw at it.
 The Sib Evo is built to handle the next 5 years of home theater tech, and that’s nothing to turn your nose up at.